-Under the LTIP, executives are provided the opportunity to earn awards based on (i) the achievement of performance measures (which may consist of one of more shareholder return measures and one or more strategic measures), which are established for each performance period, and (ii) continued employment with the Company.
-The aggregate weighting for the performance measures and the time-based measures, as determined by the Compensation Committee, totals 100%.
+Under the LTIP, executives are provided the opportunity to earn awards based on (i) the achievement of performance measures (which may consist of one or more shareholder return measures and one or more strategic measures), which are established for each performance period, and (ii) continued employment with the Company.
+The Compensation Committee determined the weighting for the performance measures and the time-based measures, which in aggregate total 100%.
 Each year, the Compensation Committee will establish the threshold, target and high performance goals for each performance measure , and upon or following completion of a performance period, the degree of achievement of each performance measure is determined by the Compensation Committee at its discretion.
 The awards earned under the LTIP are payable in our common shares of beneficial interest.
 Because the shares awarded for the achievement of performance measures will be issued only after the three-year performance period has ended, no dividends will be paid on such shares until the actual performance has been achieved.
 Dividends will be paid on the shares awarded for continued employment from the date of grant.
 The LTIP is a "rolling" plan, with a new three-year performance period commencing on January 1 of each year.

 Each participant's total award under the LTIP with respect to a performance period is stated as a percentage of the participant's annual base salary determined as of the beginning of the performance period.
-For 2022, those percentages are as set forth below:
+For 2024, those percentages are as set forth below:

 Threshold Target High

 Paul T. McDermott 198% 275% 440%

-Stephen E. Riffee 143% 200% 295%
+Steven M. Freishtat 95% 135% 196%

+Tiffany M. Butcher 133% 190% 280%

 Susan L. Gerock 100% 143% 207%

+W. Drew Hammond 70% 100% 145%